-The following study plan summarizes the courses and credit distribution for the Masters of Science (MS) in Mechanical Engineering.
+The following study plan summarizes the courses and credit distribution for the Master of Science (MS) in Mechanical Engineering.
 The following study plan serves as a roadmap for a smooth progression toward graduation.

-Course # Title Credits Prerequisites ENGR 600 Engineering Research Methods 3 MECH 690 Capstone Research Project (non-thesis option) 3 ENGL 217 MECH 695A Thesis I (thesis option) 3 Co-req: ENGL 217 MECH 695B Thesis II (thesis option) 3 MECH 695 A MECH 6xx Technical Elective I 3 MECH 6xx Technical Elective II 3 MECH 6xx Technical Elective III (non-thesis option) 3 MECH 6xx Technical Elective IV (non-thesis option) 3
+Course # Title Credits Prerequisites ENGR 600 Engineering Research Methods 3 MECH 690 Capstone Research Project (non-thesis option) 3 ENGL 217 MECH 695A Thesis I (thesis option) 3 Co-req: ENGL 217 MECH 695B Thesis II (thesis option) 3 MECH 695 A MECH 6xx Technical Elective I 3 MECH 6xx Technical Elective II 3 MECH 6xx Technical Elective III (non-thesis option) 3 MECH 6xx Technical Elective IV (non-thesis option) 3 and data management.
+Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be developed.
+In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stakeholders.

 The research methodology course is mandated by the MEHE.
 This course must be taken by all MS bound students.
-However the specific experiences organized around the general topics may be tailored to meet program's need.
+However, the specific experiences organized around the general topics may be tailored to meet the program's need.
 The description of the Engineering required course is described below.